|Period:||period 4 (week 17 through 26, i.e., 26-4-2021 through 2-7-2021; retake week 28)

 - Seminar : 40%

-- You attended the milestone and feedback meeting of the simulation meeting in person.
+- You attended the milestone and feedback meeting of the simulation assignment in person.
 It is not sufficient if the other member of your group attended.

 - You have attended the seminar sessions (exceptions for valid reasons are possible, contact teacher before the session)